GoogleCloudPlatform/DataflowTemplates/v2/pubsub-binary-to-bigquery/docs/PubSubProtoToBigQuery/README.md

     example, gs://MyBucket/udf.js.
 *   javascriptTextTransformFunctionName: Name of the JavaScript UDF function.
     This must be provided if `javascriptTextTransformGcsPath` is provided.
-*   udfDeadLetterTopic: Dead-letter Pub/Sub topic to send UDF failures to.
+*   udfOutputTopic: Output Pub/Sub topic to send UDF failures to.
 For example, projects/\<project-id\>/topics/\<topic-name\>.
-If this is not provided, UDF failures will be sent to the same dead-letter topic as in `outputTopic`.
+If this is not provided, UDF failures will be sent to `outputTopic`.
 *   writeDisposition: BigQuery WriteDisposition.
 For example, WRITE_APPEND, WRITE_EMPTY or WRITE_TRUNCATE.
 Default: WRITE_APPEND
 *   createDisposition: BigQuery CreateDisposition.
 For example,